yegor256/blog/_drafts/_lazy.md

 description: |
   Solving technical problems in a large scope which is difficult to understand is a very stressful activity;
-  I suggest to behave professionally.
+  I suggest we behave professionally.
 keywords:
   - lazy
   - programming lazy